karsonk09/greek_mythology_webpage/source/aphrodite/index.rst

+:doc:`Home Page </index>`

 Aphrodite
 =========

 .. image:: aphrodite.jpg
+	:width: 50%

-Aprhodite is known as the Greek god of beauty, lov, pleasure, and procreation.
+Aprhodite is known as the Greek goddess of beauty, love, pleasure, and procreation.
 Ancient Greeks say that Aphrodite also inspired homosexual male desire.
 Aphrodite is, most of the time, depicted as a very beautiful woman with long hair and a small amount of clothing (take into consideration that